 Action steps: Status: Notes: Create a work plan for the hiring of nurse practitioners that individual organizations can use if they find a funding source.
 Complete DOH has a work plan developed for this.
-Share the DOH OID's Drug User Health Engagement Hub concept paper for possible inclusion in the Substance Use Recovery Services Advisory Committee's (SURSAC) recommendations to the Legislature.
 Complete Drug User Health Engagement Hubs are low- barrier health engagement "one stop shops" to provide health care and social services for people who use drugs.
 These individuals are not well served by the current health care system and experience significant health disparities.
-The SURSAC included a recommendation to the legislature related to funding these hubs in its final report (to be published in January 2023).
-The Opioid Settlements Funds may support some of these hubs.
+The SURSAC included a recommendation to the legislature related to funding these hubs in its final report.
+While the Governor's budget and the Senate's budget both contained proposals for health engagement hubs to support clinical services for people who use drugs, the House budget did not.
+Opioid Settlements Funds outlined in the final conference budget from the Legislature contained no funding for clinical services in high-impact settings.
 Assess county jails to determine what infectious disease, including HCV, services are provided.
 Not begun DOH to request environmental scan of county jails from OID Capacity Building program.
 Identify funding opportunities to nurse practitioners/physician assistants to provide clinical services in high-impact settings.
+Ongoing While the Governor's budget and the Senate's budget both contained proposals for health engagement hubs to support clinical services for people who use drugs, the

-Ongoing The Opioid Settlements Funds may offer a funding opportunity to support some of these services.
-Include infectious disease recommendations in legislative/governor's report "Complex Treatment Needs of Individuals with OTP" for standardizing services in OTP settings.
-Complete Report completed and submitted to the legislature in 2021.
+Include infectious disease recommendations in legislative/governor's report "Complex Treatment Complete House budget did not.
+Opioid Settlements Funds outlined in the final conference budget from the Legislature contained no funding for clinical services in high-impact settings.
+Report completed and submitted to the legislature Needs of Individuals with OTP" for standardizing services in OTP settings. in 2021.
 Enhance care coordination and outreach efforts.
 In process Track Medicaid MCOs' performance-related care coordination, partnership, and outreach efforts.
 Four dedicated DOH Disease Intervention Specialists provide outreach and connection to care in targeted areas and will begin reaching those Medicaid members not enrolled in a Medicaid MCO.
+Three DOH Syndemic Linkage to Care Consultants provide linkage to care and supportive services in Central Washington for HCV and Syphilis.
 Engage and educate providers.
 Ongoing DOH, with HCA, is meeting with providers and local health jurisdictions (LHJ) to discuss community-based elimination challenges and strategies, which started with Mason County in November 2022.
 HCA, with DOH, conducted three educational webinars, refreshed websites with provider support, and distributed bimonthly provider messaging.
 HCA, with DOH, is planning a half-day provider education webinar or other provider education opportunity (e.g., series of shorter webinars).
-Ongoing monthly meetings between HCA, DOH, and local providers occur to discuss strategies to scale up screening and treatment Support Medical Assistant - Phlebotomy (MA-P) training for partners delivering HCV services in high-impact community settings Ongoing in health systems.
-DOH continues to support sending staff from LHJs, SSPs, and community-based organizations with phlebotomy training, in partnership with University of Washington's Prevention Training Center.
+Ongoing monthly meetings between HCA, DOH, and local providers occur to discuss strategies to scale up screening and treatment in health systems.
+Support Medical Assistant - Phlebotomy (MA-P) training for partners delivering HCV services in high- impact community settings Ongoing DOH continues to support sending staff from LHJs, SSPs, and community-based organizations with phlebotomy training, in partnership with University of Washington's Prevention Training Center.

-5. Ensure HAV and HBV vaccine and vaccination capacity are available in high-impact settings.
+E. Ensure HAV and HBV vaccine and vaccination capacity are available in high-impact settings.